-Higher minimum wage helps drives record pay rises
+Higher minimum wage helps drive record pay rises

 - Published